 Looking at the MBA class of 2017 (U.S. specific), data reports show that it will be among the most diverse and accomplished student bodies yet, with 36.1% of students hailing from overseas and 39.1% being women.
 Several business schools have reported record female enrollment numbers, according to the Gender Scorecard for Business Schools.
 The question, as Jesse rightfully poses, is whether the programs are fit to leverage this diversity in the classroom and project settings.
 With a higher caliber of students applying for MBA programs (GMAT scores continue to climb each year), business schools have to turn up the heat to set themselves apart from the mass market of MBA programs.
 Students are becoming pickier in terms of philosophy, vision, and strategic location of their MBA school.
 Equally important, they are looking for the right network and peer contacts.

-Simone- Eva Redrupp, our Managing Director of Customized Learning Solutions based in Paris and Thunderbird School of Management graduate shares:
+Simone- Eva Redrupp, our Managing Director of Customized Learning Solutions is an MBA-graduate from Thunderbird School of Management.